Ez4Prez/Thrifter/README.md

 ## Setup

-To get started fork and clone this repository to your local machine.
-Then from your terminal navigate into the projects root directory and 'cd' into 'server' and run the following command: 'python app.py' .
+1. To get started fork and clone this repository to your local machine.
+2. From your terminal navigate into the projects root directory and 'cd' into 'server' and run the following command: 'python app.py' .
 This should begin our server-side app.
-Now open up a separate terminal and from the projects root directory run the command: 'npm start -prefix client' .
+3. Now open up a separate terminal and from the projects root directory run the command: 'npm start -prefix client' .
 You should now see our app up and running!